How to turn company expertise into a recognizable body of thought

 The system should also extend beyond scheduled interviews.
 Companies generate usable insight throughout normal work:

 The goal is certainly not to turn every meeting into an article—most meetings have already endured enough.
-The goal is to create regular mechanisms for identifying insight while it is still fresh.
+The goal is to create regular mechanisms for identifying insight while it's still fresh.

 A company might hold monthly expert debriefs, review customer-call themes, maintain an evidence and insight repository, or ask project teams to document what changed their understanding during an engagement.